github/docs/content/get-started/archiving-your-github-personal-account-and-public-repositories/requesting-an-archive-of-your-personal-accounts-data.md

 {% data reusables.user-settings.access_settings %}
 {% data reusables.user-settings.account_settings %}
-1. In the "Export account data" section, next to the data export download you want to disable, click **Delete**.
+1. In the "Export account data" section, next to the data export download you want to disable, </confirm>**Delete**</peterbe>all branch.patch